cyrmee/BookStore/README.md

 This command will build and start the containers defined in the `docker-compose.yml` file.

-## Step 5: Access the Application
+### Step 5: Access the Application
+- To access the application through Nginx, open your web browser and visit `http://localhost`.
-Once the containers are up and running, you can access the application in your web browser at `http://localhost:5000`.
-The application will be served by the `webapi` container.
+- To access the API directly, open your web browser and visit `http://localhost:5000`.
+The API is served by the `webapi` container.

 ## Folder Structure
 Here is an overview of the project's folder structure: